Join UK schools taking on climate change.

 Let’s Go Zero is the national campaign uniting teachers, pupils, parents and their schools as they all work together to be zero carbon by 2030.

-From Inverness to Plymouth, Liverpool to Brighton, school leaders are standing alongside students and taking action to tackle the climate crisis.
-Every school that signs up is pledging to work towards a more sustainable future while calling for much-needed government support to help all schools reach their carbon zero goals.
+From Glasgow to Belfast, Liverpool to Cardiff, school leaders are standing alongside students and taking action to tackle the climate crisis.
+Every school that signs up is pledging to work towards a more sustainable future while calling for much-needed government support to help all schools reach their zero carbon goals.

 By raising our voices together, we are showing the overwhelming support for zero carbon schools up and down the UK.
 Together we’re harnessing the power of schools and young people to drive change and spark climate action in communities across the country, reducing emissions, increasing biodiversity and safeguarding our planet for future generations.

 Let’s go for ambition.
 Let’s go for working together.
 Let’s go zero.

 Schools up and down the country are already taking action to reduce their carbon impact.
 By joining Let’s Go Zero, your school will become part of a community of ambitious, forward-thinking schools all aiming for a better, fairer, zero carbon future.
 Together we can prove that pupils, parents, teachers and governors are united in calling for change.

 As a school, when you sign up to Let’s Go Zero, you’ll get support on setting your zero carbon targets and developing roadmaps for delivery, and will help influence our discussions with politicians as we work to get more support for schools.
 The actions you take today will reach far beyond the school gates, inspiring families and sparking community action to tackle the climate crisis.

 More funding and fresh policies will make zero carbon dreams a reality.
 So we’re working with government to speed up progress on sustainable schools.
-As more schools join the campaign, we can show government the hunger for change – and highlight bright ideas that could be repeated across the country.
+As more schools join the campaign, we can show the hunger for change – and highlight bright ideas that could be repeated across the country.